DronG / Shutterstock.com

 Italian culture is rich with traditions and beauty.
-It’s no surprise that people want to eat, drink, and dress like they are from the boot-shaped country.
-In Italy, only the finest will do, from designer clothes to stylish footwear to teeny tiny cups of strong black coffee.
-In the country that gave the world the gifts of pizza and pasta, food is more than just fuel for your body; instead, it’s an edible art form to be celebrated and shared.
+It's no surprise that people want to eat, drink, and dress like they are from the boot-shaped country.
+In Italy, only the finest will do, from designer clothes to stylish shoes to teeny tiny cups of strong black coffee.
+In Italy, food is more than sustenance to fuel the body; instead, it is an art form to be celebrated and enjoyed, from pasta to pizza to perfectly shaped cannoli.

-If you have ever traveled to Italy, then you know that one of the cool things about the country is that despite its relatively small size, each region has its own distinct specialties, like salty prosciutto and Parmesano Reggiano from Parma, dark balsamic vinegar from Modena, thin-crusted pizzas from Naples, creamy hand-stretched Buffalo mozzarella from Campania, and tangy giradinia spread from Sicily.
-Each region takes pride in its local delicacies, from spicy nduja salami made with Calabrian chilies to black squid ink pasta from Sicily to sizzling fried sardines.
+Throughout Italy, each region has its own specialties, like salty prosciutto and aged cheese from Parma, dark balsamic vinegar from Modena, thin-crusted pizzas from Naples, creamy hand-stretched Buffalo mozzarella from Campania, and tangy giradinia spread from Sicily, just to name a few.
+Adventurous visitors can try spicy nduja salami made with local Calabrian chilies, black squid ink pasta from Sicily, or sizzling sardines fried up crispy, perfect with a glass of cold white wine.

-If you are curious about authentic Italian foods and wonder which Italian dishes Italians don’t eat, let’s take a look at foods that seem Italian but that you won’t actually find on any menu in the country.
+Many Italian American restaurants in the U.S. serve traditional dishes from the homeland alongside dishes that are more American than Italian.
+If you are curious about authentic foods and wonder which Italian dishes Italians don't eat, let's take a look at foods that seem Italian but you won't find in Italy.

 If you love Italian food, you know that it pairs best with good wine, and here are 12 Wine Brands to Try.